 There will be consequential amendments to IAS 7 Statement of Cash Flows to improve comparability.
 The amendments will include:

 Given the potential implications of the new standard, the following are some suggested steps that entities should take now.

-This article was contributed by Katherine Leung, Associate Director of the Institute’s Standard Setting Department.
-Visit our “What’s new” webpage for our latest publications, and follow us on LinkedIn for upcoming activities.
+This article was contributed by Katherine Leung, Associate Director and Sam Chan, Manager of the Institute’s Standard Setting Department.